gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Local multi-repository actions

-Actions can be performed on multiple repositories within the workspace at once.
+Actions can be performed on multiple repositories within the Workspace at once.
 To perform an action on multiple repositories, select the check box next to the repository name and then select the desired action from the options at the top.

 The following multi-repository actions can be performed:
 - Fetch: fetch all selected repositories.
 - Open in GitKraken Client or an external editor: open all selected repositories in GitKraken or in your [default editor](/start-here/preferences/#external-editor).
-- Remove: remove all selected repositories from the workspace.
+- Remove: remove all selected repositories from the Workspace.

 ### Create a Cloud Workspace from a Local Workspace

 You can create a Cloud Workspace from a Local Workspace which will enable more visibility into your pull requests, issues, and share your Workspace with teams.

-To do this, select your local workspace to open it and then select `Create cloud workspace`.
-From here, you will need to select the provider for your new Cloud Workspace, select the repositories you would like added, and you can even add more repositories to this workspace from your provider.
+To do this, select your local Workspace to open it and then select `Create cloud workspace`.
+From here, you will need to select the provider for your new Cloud Workspace, select the repositories you would like added, and you can even add more repositories to this Workspace from the selected provider.

 <img src="/wp-content/uploads/create-local-workspace.png" class="img-bordered img-responsive center">

 <div class='callout callout--warning'>
     <p>
         <strong>Note:</strong>
-            To create a Cloud Workspace, the integration for the desired service must be connected under <kbd>Preferences > Integrations</kbd>.
+            The integration for the desired service must be connected under <kbd>Preferences > Integrations</kbd> to create a Cloud Workspace.
     </p>
 </div>

 ***

-## Edit a workspace
+## Edit a Workspace

-Edit a workspace by selecting the ellipsis <i class="fas fa-ellipsis-v"></i> icon by the Workspace name.
+Edit a Workspace by selecting the ellipsis <i class="fas fa-ellipsis-v"></i> icon by the Workspace name.

 <img src="/wp-content/uploads/edit-a-workspace.png" srcset="/wp-content/uploads/edit-a-workspace@2x.png" class="img-bordered img-responsive center">